Eight Tips For Planning Your IBLCE Exam Study Schedule

 How do I study each topic?

-The topics listed on the outline are very broad.
-For example, “maternal acute disease.”
+The topics listed on the outline are very broad – for example, one topic is “maternal acute disease.”
 Find and use resources – from your prior education or from new sources – that help you work through the specifics of common maternal diseases you might encounter.
 What is an example of a maternal disease?
 How does it affect lactation?
-Working through each topic like that enables you to go in-depth and ensure you’re covering each thoroughly.
+Working through each topic in this way enables you to go in-depth and ensures you’re covering each thoroughly.

 And the key tasks?

-When a lactation consultant works with a family, they complete key tasks: assess, develop a plan, document, evaluate, help mother to determine goals, history taking, and work with other medical providers.
+When a lactation consultant works with a family, they complete key tasks: they assess, develop a plan, document, evaluate, help mother to determine goals, take a history, and work with other medical providers.
 The exam will cover each of those topics to assess your knowledge of each.

 As you study, look at each of the topics and ask how you might apply the key tasks.
 For example, “If the mother does have diabetes, how do I determine that in the history?
 How would I work with other providers?
 How might that affect the plan we develop?”
 Apply that framework to different topics.